 And since hair is less noticeable, your legs and armpits will look better.

-You’ll have more confidence wearing that two piece swimsuit for summer or that nice tank top you’d always want to show off.
+You’ll have more confidence wearing that two-piece swimsuit for summer or that cute tank top you’d always want to show off.

 4. No more dark shadows

-One big disadvantage of shaving is it does not completely remove hair.
+One significant disadvantage of shaving is it does not altogether remove hair.
 Surface hair follicles will remain.

 5. No more stubble

-Even though it’s more painful, epilators pull hair out from the root.
+Even though it’s’s more painful, epilators pull hair out from the root.
 This means no more prickly stubble that can be both uncomfortable and unsightly.

-A lot of women would prefer epilating their underarms because this area is very sensitive.
+A lot of women would prefer to epilate their underarms because this area is susceptible.
 The difference in terms of smoothness is night and day.

 6. Great for sensitive skin

-If using a dragging a multi-blade irritates your skin then epilating is a good alternative to try.
+If using a dragging a multi-blade irritates your skin, then epilating is an excellent alternative to try.

-Using an epilator will definitely be more cost effective.
-Whereas you’ll have to constantly buy cartridge refills, an epilator will last for years depending on the quality.
-Make sure that you buy something of good quality.
+Using an epilator will definitely be more cost-effective.
+Whereas you’ll have to continually buy cartridge refills, an epilator will last for years, depending on the quality.
+Make sure that you purchase something of good quality.